Bombers - Rotary 50/50 2025-12-11 06:00:00Z 0

 Salvation Army Sioux Lookout's services are valuable and necessary in our community.
 When we think of all the people the Salvation Army Sioux Lookout has helped already and the vast number of people still in need, we feel deeply grateful for Salvation Army Sioux Lookout's vision and strongly compelled to help support the good cause.

 We hope the $2,500 donation will assist in continuing your services.
-The funds are coming from the Rotary Radio Bingo.

 The Rotary club End of Winter barrel sank at 7:07 pm April 19.
 Congratulations to this year's winner of over $600 Don Nahachewsky.